 A silky, creamy and glorious pie that’s part baked cheesecake, part custard flan.
 But oh-so-much more exciting with a filling made from sweet potatoes and apples that’s creamy and flavorful.
-This Sweet Potato Popcorn Pie is delicately sweet, with flavors of apple, pecan, pretzel, and a crunch of popcorn.
+This Sweet Potato Popcorn Pie by Laura Hemmington is delicately sweet, with flavors of apple, pecan, pretzel, and a crunch of popcorn.
 This fun and creative spin on the beloved, traditional pie is not one to be missed.

 Other Seasonal Sweet Pies

 Looking for a healthier version of the often rich, indulgent pecan pie?
-This Raw Caramel Peanut Pie is a no-bake, sweet treat and a peanut butter lover’s dream.
+This Raw Caramel Peanut Pie by Harriet Emily is a no-bake, sweet treat and a peanut butter lover’s dream.
 The nutty crust is topped with a layer of peanut butter and then finished off with a peanut and caramel topping and garnished with walnuts.
 You don’t have to worry about anxiously watching the oven for this recipe!

-This Ruffled Cinnamon Pistachio Pie is a delightful twist on your traditional filo dough pastry.
+This Ruffled Cinnamon Pistachio Pie by Maya Sozer is a delightful twist on your traditional filo dough pastry.
 The recipe combines the delicious spices and nuts in baklava and the baking methods of pie.
 The resulting dessert is light, flakey, and delicious.
 Though you may associate pecans with Thanksgiving, pistachios have the same warming, nutty flavors and will add some variety to the dessert table.

-We highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+We hope these recipes have left you ins-PIE-red.
+If you’re still planning your Thanksgiving meals, check out our Ultimate Thanksgiving Guide.
+If you’re still hungry for more… we highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!